bitquery/streaming-data-platform-docs/docs/graphql/dataset/archive.md

 # Archive Database

-Archive database contains the data with the delay from tens of minutes to several hours, depening on the blockchain.
+Archive database contains the data with the **delay from tens of minutes to several hours**, depening on the blockchain.
 It contains the data from the first ( genesis ).

 You need to query it when you need: